We are happy to announce the release of the Variable Panel 2.0.0. This release includes the following updates:

 - Subscribe to our YouTube Channel and leave your comments.

-- Sponsor our open-source plugins for Grafana with GitHub Sponsor.
+- Sponsor our open source plugins for Grafana through GitHub.